 - Comment author must have a previously approved comment

 - A super-effective strategy that is not as labor-intensive as moderating all comments and not as restrictive as requiring registration.
 The idea here is that you get a chance to “meet” each one of your commentators and leave the door open only for the good guys.
+It’s a bit like virtually trusting your good users.
 This technique drastically cuts back on human spam, and virtually eliminates automated spam (unless you don’t catch it the first time).

-- Hold a comment in the queue if it contains XX or more links
+- Hold a comment in the queue if it contains X or more links

 - Lots of comment spam is just crawling with links.
 A few mindless words and then BAM — they drop in a few hundred links.
 Some of the more subtle spammers are less obvious, but still have to unload their payload somehow, so they usually integrate a couple of links within some not-so-carefully crafted text.
 You know what I’m talking about.
 You definitely want to moderate anything with more than like two or three links.
 This trick is great for catching some of the craftier spam maggots.